mszpigiel/FlexKnotFRB/README.md

 Nested Samplung run with 3 FlexKnots (Start point, end point and one fully movable point) and vary Omega_m and Omega_b_over_h within priors approximately (i.e. assuming no correlation) corresponding to Planck limits.

+## Analysing the Nested Samplung runs and generating posterior constraints
+This will be added shortly